HDB-1/habit_tracker/habit_tracker/README.md

 - run node users.js
 - npm start
 - cd into the backend directory and node/nodemon server.js.
 This deploys the API so that the react app can query it.
+- install and enable Moesif CORS extension on your browser of choice (sorry!)